Description of Purpose

 UL Lafayette Institutional Repository

-UL Lafayette's institutional repository is an online space that brings together and provides open access to the University's scholarship and intellectual content.
+UL Lafayette's Institutional Repository (IR) is an online space that brings together and provides open access to the University's scholarship and intellectual content.
 The repository accepts scholarship in a wide variety of formats, including PDF documents, audio/video, and images.
 Scholarship includes research articles, class projects, presentations, digital collections, and much more.

 Types and Formats

 Special Collections acquires a wide variety of materials in both physical and digital formats.
 Materials include institutional records, personal papers, genealogy, newspapers, manuscripts, government publications, audiovisual recordings, microforms, maps, graphic images, ephemera, monographic series, serials, and theses/dissertations.
 Special Collections will not accept digital materials in outdated formats that cannot be supported within the department.
-If obsolete formats are transferred from a UL Lafayette division, Special Collections may recommend it be taken to a different repository.
+If obsolete formats are transferred from a University of Louisiana at Lafayette division, Special Collections may recommend it be taken to a different repository.

 Special Collections is open to all researchers within and outside the University.
-All researchers must produce proper identification (for UL Lafayette community, their Cajun Card; for outside community, a picture ID such as a driver’s license or passport) and complete or have on file a current registration form, which is provided by Special Collections staff.
+All researchers must produce proper identification (for the University community, their Cajun Card; for outside community, a picture ID such as a driver’s license or passport) and complete, or have on file a current registration form, which is provided by Special Collections staff.
 When requesting archival materials, a request form needs to be filled out for each individual collection.

 Staff and Services

 Special Collections is made up of three professional faculty and three library specialists.
 Each employee helps with assisting patrons in finding sources for research needs.
-Patrons can make requests via in person, email, phone, mail, and live chat.
+Patrons can make requests via in-person, email, phone, mail, and live chat.
 Email and mail requests are routed to the Reference Archivist, while the employee assigned at the reference desk answers live chat.
-Only Special Collections staff is allowed to retrieve materials from the archives and Louisiana Room (please refer to the Jefferson Caffery Reading Room Patrons Policy for more information).
+Only Special Collections staff is allowed to retrieve materials from the archives and Louisiana Room (refer to the Jefferson Caffery Reading Room Patrons Policy for more information).
 Special Collections reserves the right to not fulfill requests based on time, distance, cost, lack of vital information, privacy concerns, or condition of the requested material.

 Special Collections acquires materials related to the Acadiana region and south and southwest Louisiana.
 On rare occasions, Special Collections will acquire non-Louisiana documents that either are related to Acadiana or complement the current collections.